 When you pet them they seem so grateful that you are scratching their backs.
 I ended up spending more time here than I planned feeding the animals and petting them.
 They seemed so happy that they got extra attention.

 After visiting all the barns and historic recreations, it was off for a late lunch.
-I headed back to the food trucks to decide between the cheese steaks, meatball sandwiches and fried desserts.
+In 2018, I headed back to the food trucks to decide between the cheese steaks, meatball sandwiches and fried desserts.
 I decided on a pulled pork sandwich with pickles and a Coke for lunch that was more than enough.
 The sweetness of the barbecue sauce with the roasted meat on a soft roll made a wonderful meal.
 The nice part was sitting under a tree on a picnic table to enjoy my lunch.
 On a nice day, there is nothing like it.

 After lunch, walked through the rest of the barns looking at rabbits, chickens and taking another peek at the Goat Barn.
 They are really are a beautiful animal.
 After leaving the barns area, I walked down to watch the Equestrians perform.
 There is such a grace to jumping and the ladies did a great job.
 Some of them are so poised on their horses.

 The wood carvers were getting ready for the holidays with Santa’s and snowmen.
 It never ceases to amaze me that we are in a perpetual state of Christmas no matter what time of year it is.
 The surrealist look of many of these Santa’s were done by the cut of wood that the artist had to work with when carving the piece.
 These men and women are very creative in their work and they will be back in October for the Craft’s Show.

 Before I left for the evening, a saw a long line forming by the 4 H Exhibit Building and I found out they were selling giant homemade milkshakes with the milk and cream from the Dairy Barns.
 The sold these large Vanilla, Chocolate and Strawberry shakes for only $5.00!
+(In 2022, the 22 oz was $7.00 and the 16oz was $5.00.
+I still ordered the large).
 That was one line I did not mind being in.